JeffersonLab/jaws-registrations2epics/README.md

-# kafka-alarms
+# kafka-streams-epics-alarms
-Control system alarms streaming rule engine as Kafka Streams
+Conditionally aggregates [EPICS](https://epics-controls.org) alarms read from [Kafka Connect EPICS](https://github.com/JeffersonLab/epics2web) into a single topic.

-This is a prototype used while we research alarm handler options.
+Messages are propogated into the consolidated active-alarm topic if the messages indicate an EPICs alarm state.